guregu/kami/README.md

 kami (神) is a tiny web framework using [x/net/context](https://blog.golang.org/context) for request context and [HttpRouter](https://github.com/julienschmidt/httprouter) for routing.
 It includes a simple system for running hierarchical middleware before requests, in addition to log and panic hooks.
 Graceful restart via einhorn is also supported.

-kami is designed to be used as central registration point for your routes, middleware, and context "god object", so kami has no concept of multiple muxes.
+kami is designed to be used as central registration point for your routes, middleware, and context "god object".
+You are encouraged to use the global functions.
+However, kami now supports multiple muxes with `kami.New()`.

 You are free to mount `kami.Handler()` wherever you wish, but a helpful `kami.Serve()` function is provided.